Duma, Nablus

 Duma (دوما, also spelled as Douma) is a Palestinian town in the Nablus Governorate in the northern West Bank, located 25 kilometers southeast of Nablus.
 According to the Palestinian Central Bureau of Statistics, the town had a population of 2,674 inhabitants in 2017.
 Duma's total land area consists of 17,351 dunams, about 200 of which are designated as built-up area.

-The Duma arson attack in 2015, perpetrated by Israeli settlers, resulted in the death of an 18 month old child and both his parents in the village.
+In 2015, Israeli settlers perpetrated the Duma arson attack, which resulted in the murder of two Palestinian civilians and their 18 month baby in the village.

 Location

 Duma is located 20.3 km southeast of Nablus.
 It is bordered by Al Jiftlik and Fasayil to the east, Majdal Bani Fadil to the north, Qusra and Jalud to the west, and Al Mughayyir to the south.

 History

 Pottery sherds from the Hellenistic, Hellenistic/Roman and Roman era have been found here.

 It has been suggested that Duma was the Biblical city of Arumah (Judges 9:41) and the place called Edumia in the Onomasticon.

 South–southwest of the village is a spring called Ayn Duma, where water has been collected in ancient small pools, some hollowed out of rock.